conan-io/docs/reference/commands.rst

 	$ conan remove OpenSSL/* --packages

-- Remove the build folders from all the recipes matching ``OpenSSL/*`` pattern without request confirmation:
+- Remove the temporary build folders from all the recipes matching ``OpenSSL/*`` pattern without requesting confirmation:

 .. code-block:: bash

 	$ conan remove OpenSSL/* --builds --force

-- Remove the recipe and the packages from a specific remote:
+- Remove the recipe and the binary packages from a specific remote:

 .. code-block:: bash